 Finance Minister Abul Maal Abdul Muhith said this on Thursday.

 “I have been talking about PPP for the last seven years, but it was not visible remarkably.
-Today I am happy to know that the PPP is getting much importance”, he said.

 The minister was addressing the inaugural ceremony of ‘PPP Financing Partnership”, organised by the ‘PPP Authority’ at the Pan Pacific Sonargaon Hotel in capital.